cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

 We crosscompile everyday for ARM cortex-M microcontrollers that run our motor boards and such.
 So crosscompiling must be easy, right?
 Well... turns out it's not.
-After a few minutes of Google search, you realize that no one ever crosscompiles ROS nodes and you wonder why.
+After a few minutes of Google search, you realize that no one ever crosscompiles ROS nodes, and you wonder why.
 So you try to make it crosscompile on your own.
-You sacrifice a few goats[^10] and you learn more than you would like to know about CMake and you managed to compile but then crosscompilation crushes you because you will NEVER link against ROS libraries.
+You sacrifice a few goats[^10], and you learn more than you would like to know about CMake, and you managed to compile, but then crosscompilation crushes you because you will NEVER link against ROS libraries.
 You heretic, how dare you think about crosscompilation[^11].

 So if you were thinking about crosscompiling your ROS nodes, then think about something else to do with your life, maybe become a farmer and grow some corn: agriculture makes more sense than computer science, at least it's governed by laws of physics.